Hanjo Hamann, JSM (Stanford)

 Curriculum Vitae

-Hanjo Hamann joined EBS Law School in 2022.
-He studied law and psychology at the universities of Heidelberg and Hamburg, and holds doctorates in law and in economics from the universities of Bonn and Jena.
-He obtained international research and teaching experience in Florence, Chengdu, Pretoria, and at Stanford University, where he obtained both a Master of the Science of Law (JSM) and the Graduate Certificate in Digital Humanities (GCDH).
+Prior to joining EBS University, he studied law and audited social psychology at Heidelberg and Hamburg, before obtaining doctorates in law and economics from the universities of Bonn and Jena.
+He obtained international research and teaching experience in Florence, Chengdu, Pretoria, and at Stanford University, where he received both a Master of the Science of Law degree (JSM) and the Graduate Certificate in Digital Humanities (GCDH).